playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 ## Vue

-Sharing side effect handling within custom compositions is just as straightforward as using them within components.
+Sharing side effects handling within custom compositions is just as straightforward as using them within components.
 We can simply use the same `onMounted` and `onUnmounted` lifecycle methods as we do within our `setup` `script`.

 ```javascript
 // use-window-size.js